HomeBlogAlaska Occupational Hearing Loss Workers' Compensation Guide

 Administering body: Alaska Workers’ Compensation Board (AWCB)

-Filing deadline: 2 years from date of disability
+Filing deadline: 2 years from date of injury or last payment of compensation

 Workers’ compensation system overview: Alaska